faboitwr/fin_tracker/README.md

+# Personal Financial Tracker made with an SQL Database
 Very basic financial tracker made with DBBrowser, Python and SQLite3

 "initiation.py" creates "finrec_.db" when run; there is no need to install both at once.